MileHacker Logo

 Waste Management

 Waste management infrastructure in Huambo is developing but is still restricted.
-Littering is common in some areas, and formal recycling initiatives are not widely practiced.
+Littering is common in some areas, and formal recycling programs are not widely practiced.

 Water Conservation

-Water scarcity may be an issue in some areas, especially in the dry period.
+Shortage of water may be an issue in some areas, especially during the dry season.
 Use water wisely, taking shorter showers and reporting any leaks.

 Responsible Environmental Choices